 The Company is involved in various commodity related marketing activities that are intended to enhance the Company's operations and increase profitability.
 These activities often create exposure to price risk between the time contracted volumes are purchased and sold and to foreign exchange risk when contracts are in different currencies (Canadian dollar versus U.S. dollar).
 The Company is also exposed to various market risks, including volatility in (i) crude oil, refined products, natural gas and NGL prices, (ii) interest rates, and (iii) currency exchange rates.
 The Company utilizes various derivative instruments from time to time to manage commodity price, interest rate, currency exchange rate, and, in certain circumstances, to realize incremental margin during volatile market conditions.
 The Company's commodity trading and risk management policies and procedures are designed to establish and manage to an approved level of risk.
 The Company has a Commodity Risk Management Committee that has direct responsibility to establish and oversee the Company's risk policies, trading controls and procedures.
-The Company's risk policies, trading controls and procedures.
-The Company's risk policies, trading controls and procedures.
 The Company's risk policies, trading controls and procedures are intended to mitigate risks that are inherent in the Company's marketing business.
 To hedge the risks discussed above, the Company engages in risk management activities that the Company categorizes by the risks the Company is hedging and by the physical product that is creating the risk.
 The following discussion addresses each category of risk.